smith11235/deep_import/README.md

   end
 end
 Parent.import parents # 1 bulk insert call executed
-Children.import children # 1 bulk insert call executed
+Children.import children # 1 bulk insert call executed, children all have "parent: null"
 ```

 The above code would "work", but, all of the children would be orphans, as their "parent_id" value would be missing, as none of the parents were tracked.

-To get around this, and still have some benefits, all Parents could be created and uploaded, and then all Children could be created and uploaded.
+To get around this, and still have some speed benefits, all Parents could be created and uploaded, and then all Children could be created and uploaded.

 ```
 # Impractical Code - But works